-The ACLS training program, initial or renewal, may be conducted online.
+The ACLS training program, initial or renewal, may be completed online at onlineaha.org.
 After completion of the course, students are required to complete a live training session with an ACLS instructor and cover the following skills testing items:

 - 1-Rescuer Adult CPR and AED

 Cost for Heartcode ACLS Parts 2 and 3 is $55.00.
 Interested participants should call to make an appointment.
 See Contact Information.

 PALS training online is not offered at this time.
 CPR (Basic Life Support) is offered online.

 Griffin Hospital employees should inquire with their directors to discuss whether or not online training is permissible.

 For more information about online American Heart Association Courses, please visit the AHA training website at onlineaha.org.